apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netanyahu is defiant after UN court ruling as deaths in Gaza offensive continue**
+**Measles outbreaks a wake-up call for the unvaccinated**

-You can read more about it [here](https://apnews.com/article/israel-hamas-war-news-01-27-2024-8883a8bc0aa3552e880fb9e9b7e140b4).
+You can read more about it [here](https://thehill.com/policy/healthcare/4432414-measles-outbreaks-unvaccinated/).

 ## Requirements
 - Python 3.8